-(2) Displaced Person.

-- a.
-For purposes of paragraph (b) of this section, the term displaced person means a person (family, individual, business, nonprofit organization, or farm) that moves from real property or moves his or her personal property from real property as a direct result of: - The acquisition of or written notice of intent to acquire, or initiation of negotiations to acquire, real property for a project assisted with City funds; or - ii.
+- (2) Displaced Person. - a.
+Generally.
+For purposes of paragraph (b) of this section, the term displaced person means a person (family, individual, business, nonprofit organization, or farm) that moves from real property or moves his or her personal property from real property as a direct result of: - A written notice of intent to acquire, rehabilitate, and/or demolish (see § 24.203(d)), the initiation of negotiations for, or the acquisition of, such real property in whole or in part for a project;ii.
 The rehab or demolition of such real property for a project assisted with City funds; or - iii.
-The rehab, demolition, acquisition of, or written notice of intent to acquire all or a part of other real property on which the person conducts a business or farm operation, for a project assisted with City funds.
+The rehab, demolition, acquisition of, or written notice of intent to acquire all or a part of other real property on which the person conducts a business or farm operation, for a project assisted with City funds. - b) Persons required to move temporarily.
+A person who is required to move or moves his or her personal property from the real property as a direct result of the project but is not required to relocate permanently.
+All benefits for persons required to move on a temporary basis are described in § 24.202(a). - c) Voluntary Acquisitions.
+A tenant who moves as a direct result of a voluntary acquisition as described in § 24.101(b)(1) through (3) is eligible for relocation assistance when there is a binding written agreement between the agency and the owner that obligates the agency, without further election, to purchase the real property.